The 21 Best Horror Movies of the 1970s: Looking Back at One of Horror's Best Decades

 Basically, anywhere you turn in the 1970s, you’ll the birth of legendary directors, cinematic movements in full swing, and first-rate horror movies galore as a generation of filmmakers pushed and prodded the boundaries of the genre.
 By exploring the endless permutations of subgenre allegory, those filmmakers took full advantage of the limitless opportunities for self-exploration, social commentary, and good old-fashioned meditations on mortality and the human condition.
 And they covered it all in blood and dirt and viscera.

-Check out 21 of the absolute best from a brilliant decade below.
+Check out 21 of the absolute best from a brilliant decade below, and for additional lists check out our rundown of the best horror movies of the 80s and of the 90s.